wasserth/TotalSegmentator/README.md

 ### Advanced settings
 * `--fast`: For faster runtime and less memory requirements use this option.
-It will run a lower resolution model (3mm).
+It will run a lower resolution model (3mm instead of 1.5mm).
-* `--preview`: This will generate a 3D rendering of all classes, giving you a quick overview if the segmentation worked and where it failed.
+* `--preview`: This will generate a 3D rendering of all classes, giving you a quick overview if the segmentation worked and where it failed (see `preview.png` in output directory).
 * `--statistics`: This will generate a csv file with volume and mean intensity of each class.